chockenberry/XMLProcessor/README.md

 # XMLProcessor
-A simple XML parser for Swift.
+A simple XML parser that creates a JSON object graph in Swift.

 ## Example